Live streaming is a powerful marketing tool that allows a business to interact authentically with its audience.

 Know more about the project >>

-Building a live streaming app can be challenging, but using SDKs and APIs can simplify the process.
+Live streaming app development can be challenging, but using SDKs and APIs can simplify the process.
 Consider giving RaftLabs a chance if you seek skilled developers or teams that can be easily adjusted to fit your project timeline.
 RaftLabs engineers can also assist in developing a top-tier app to take your business to the next level.

 How much does it cost to build a live streaming app?

-The cost of developing a video streaming app depends on complexity, features, and team size.
+The cost to build a live streaming app depends on complexity, features, and team size.
 Basic apps cost around $15-25K, while more complex ones cost over $50K.
 Raftlabs engineers can provide a quote if you explain your requirements.